elmtree-askmo/cloudcannon-app/content/learn/biology/how-do-antigen-variations-contribute-to-blood-type-differences.md

 url: /learn/biology/questions/how-do-antigen-variations-contribute-to-blood-type-differences
 score: -1.0
 related_article1:
-    id: 167880
+    id: 167873
-    title: Describe the difference between autosomal recessive and autosomal dominant disorders.
+    title: >-
+        Define multiple alleles and give an example involving blood types.
     subject: Biology
-    url: /learn/biology/questions/describe-the-difference-between-autosomal-recessive-and-autosomal-dominant-disorders
+    url: /learn/biology/questions/define-multiple-alleles-and-give-an-example-involving-blood-types
 related_article2:
-    id: 167879
+    id: 167886
-    title: What are the key symbols used in pedigree analysis and what do they represent?
+    title: >-
+        What is the genetic basis of cystic fibrosis?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-key-symbols-used-in-pedigree-analysis-and-what-do-they-represent
+    url: /learn/biology/questions/what-is-the-genetic-basis-of-cystic-fibrosis
 related_article3:
-    id: 167873
+    id: 167890
-    title: Define multiple alleles and give an example involving blood types.
+    title: >-
+        What is the structure and function of hemoglobin?
     subject: Biology
-    url: /learn/biology/questions/define-multiple-alleles-and-give-an-example-involving-blood-types
+    url: /learn/biology/questions/what-is-the-structure-and-function-of-hemoglobin
 related_article4:
-    id: 167893
+    id: 167877
+    title: >-
-    title: Explain the role of antigens in determining blood types.
+        Explain the concept of incomplete penetrance with an example.
     subject: Biology
-    url: /learn/biology/questions/explain-the-role-of-antigens-in-determining-blood-types
+    url: /learn/biology/questions/explain-the-concept-of-incomplete-penetrance-with-an-example
 related_article5:
-    id: 167880
+    id: 167875
-    title: Describe the difference between autosomal recessive and autosomal dominant disorders.
+    title: >-
+        What is codominance and how does it differ from incomplete dominance?
     subject: Biology
-    url: /learn/biology/questions/describe-the-difference-between-autosomal-recessive-and-autosomal-dominant-disorders
+    url: /learn/biology/questions/what-is-codominance-and-how-does-it-differ-from-incomplete-dominance
 ---

 &nbsp;